Matt-Hays/time-series-rnn/README.md

 The program in its current state predicts a single day in the future.
 Additonaly predications can be obtained by feeding the result of the previous iteration into the next calculation _this is not implemented currently_.

-NOTE: This is an experiemental project that is **not** intended for production use.
-Financial markets are volatile and involve significant risk.
-This tool was developed as an experiemental and educational project.
-It is **not** intended to be used to make actual financial market decisions.
-It also has **not** been tested for correctness.
+NOTE: This is an educational example written as part of self-led studies regarding TensorFlow usage.
+Do **NOT** use this tool in production.
+It has not been tested nor is robust.

 Usage: